 Let’s review some interesting things about the data on the previous page.

 The bulk of payroll taxes are Social Security and Medicare taxes, which are combined to be called FICA taxes when payroll specialists are kicking it around the water cooler.
 You might have other payroll taxes such as unemployment (Yes, some states require it even for one-person corporations) and state disability insurance (SDI).

 As mentioned, salaries started at 40% through $500,000 and then reduced to 30% at $2M and $2.5M.
 This is a jumping-off point.
 The IRS standard is “reasonable shareholder salary” which includes all sorts of non-qualitative things such as your expertise, Bureau of Labor Statistics, comparison of salary to distributions, zodiac sign, favorite color, etc.

 Medicare taxes of 2.9% continues into perpetuity.
 Not only does this go on into perpetuity, it also goes on forever (yes, that is supposed to be a joke).
 This is one of the major components of savings in the upper incomes since Medicare taxes are capped at the amount of salary with S Corps.
 In other words, if you earn $1M you will pay Medicare taxes on the entire net ordinary business income, but if you elect S Corp status and pay yourself a $400,000 salary you only pay Medicare taxes on the $400,000.

 The Medicare surtax starts for those earning $200,000 and filing single, and $250,000 for those filing jointly.
 This too continues into perpetuity for LLCs and partnerships.
 In the data, we assumed a joint tax return.
-For example, at $500,000 net business operating income there is a $1,906 Medicare surtax.
+For example, at $500,000 net ordinary business income there is a $1,906 Medicare surtax.
 But if this business elects S corporation taxation and pays $200,000 salary, there is not a Medicare surtax.
 There is not a net investment income (NII) tax on the S corporation ordinary income either (more on that loophole later) since you materially participate; in other words, your investment into your S Corp is not passive.

 The Source of the Savings